College: Arts and Sciences

 Departmental Policy on Grades and Continuation in the Major

-No physics, chemistry, computer science, geology, meteorology, or math course with a grade below C minus may be used to satisfy the requirements for this major.
+No physics, chemistry, computer science, geology, meteorology, scientific computing, engineering, or math course with a grade below C minus may be used to satisfy the requirements for this major.

 1. All of the following Physics courses (13 hours)